NovakEvgeniy/kyo-spring-boot-integration764/README.md

 ### 1.1 Purpose
 - As outlined in [kyo#764](https://github.com/getkyo/kyo/issues/764), the *Starter* project is intended to integrate Kyo with Spring Boot.
-- The Starter was created as the canonical (production-grade) version of a two-module parent project.
+- The *Starter* was created as the canonical (production-grade) version of a two-module parent project.

 ### 1.2 Key Features
 - Simplifies configuration: automatically registers the required beans and integrates Kyo (functional language capabilities) into the Spring Boot context.
-- Connection to *Test* through `pom.xml` (just add the dependency).
+- *Starter* is referenced by *Test* through the `pom.xml` dependency.
 - Follows the standard Spring Boot Starter approach.

 ### 1.3 How to Build